-Permanent closures of 70 Laura Ashley stores were announced yesterday.
-As a result 721 employees are set to lose their jobs.
+The permanent closure of 70 Laura Ashley stores was announced yesterday.
+As a result, 721 employees are set to lose their jobs.

 “It’s quite worrying to Just lose your income overnight”